-Chemicals in tobacco are addictive and damage every cell in your body.
-All tobacco products are dangerous to you and to nonsmokers who breathe your secondhand smoke.
-Even if you are a light smoker or a social smoker, you have an increased risk for cancer, heart disease, and lung disease.
+Nicotine and other chemicals found in tobacco damage every cell in your body.
+Even if you are a light smoker, you have an increased risk for cancer, heart disease, and lung disease.
 If you are pregnant or have diabetes, smoking increases your risk for complications.

-- Lower risk of cancer, heart disease, blood clots, heart attack, and stroke
+- You reduce your risk for heart disease, blood clots, heart attack, and stroke.

-- Lower risk of lung infections and diseases, such as pneumonia, asthma, chronic bronchitis, and emphysema
+- You reduce your risk for lung infections, and diseases such as pneumonia, asthma, chronic bronchitis, and emphysema.

-- Improved ability to heal and to fight infections
+- You improve your body's ability to heal and to fight infections.

-What are the benefits to the health of others if I stop smoking?
+Benefits to the health of others if you stop smoking:

-- Lower risk of lung cancer and heart disease in nonsmokers
+- You lower the risks for lung cancer and heart disease in nonsmoking adults.

-Where can I find more information and support to stop smoking?
+For more information and support to stop smoking: